 To pull off a successful transition, Annie knew she had to be skilled enough for the industry.
 She’d already taken free programming courses online.
 But of course, knowing the basics of coding wasn’t going to cut it.
 She had to undergo formal training.
 The best avenue she could think of was through a coding bootcamp.

 But there was one problem.
 She knew she couldn’t pay the tuition out of pocket.
 And with her student loan application rejected, she was out of options.
 So, she took a step back while keeping her eyes peeled for the next opportunity.

 That opportunity came two years later.
 In February of 2020, Annie saw a financing option offered by the coding bootcamp General Assembly.
 It was an option she had never heard of before.

-Through General Assembly’s Catalyst Program, she could defer tuition costs while focusing on her chosen field.
+Through General Assembly’s Catalyst Program, she could use a type of loan that would defer tuition costs while letting her focus on her chosen field.
 In exchange, she would pay a set percentage of whatever income she earned after graduation, up to a maximum amount or number of payments.

 “It looked strange,” said Annie.
 Her skepticism isn’t uncommon.
 Most people have questions when they learn about a new financial tool.
 So, Annie did the only thing she could think of: she did her research.

 In 2018, General Assembly saw over 12,000 students finish its immersive programs in data science, software engineering, and user experience design.
 There was, however, one flaw.
 Half of its applicants, despite having passed the screening process, backed out from enrolling.

 As gleaned from its 2018 report titled “Untapped Potential”: “GA Immersives were unable to secure financing due to FICO credit score cutoffs often associated with private loans… As a result, students with limited credit history, a handful of penalties due to late payments, or other debt obligations are unable to secure financing—perpetuating a cycle that keeps them underskilled and underemployed.”